Successive common envelope events from multiple planets: Introduction

 \section{Introduction}

-\citet{Vanderburg+20} (hereafter~\citetalias{Vanderburg+20}) recently detected the planet WD~1856~b orbiting a white dwarf (WD) with orbital period $1.4\da$.
-It is well within the envelope of the progenitor star and inside of the WD-planet period gap predicted by \citet{Nordhaus+10}, suggesting that a single common envelope (CE) origin is unlikely \citep{Nordhaus+Spiegel13}. \citetalias{Vanderburg+20} also argued against a single CE origin. \citet{Lagos+20} argued that a single CE event origin is possible, but requires special parameter values and energy input additional to the released orbital energy.
+\citet{Vanderburg+20} (hereafter~\citetalias{Vanderburg+20}) recently detected the Jupiter-sized object WD~1856+534~b (hereafter WD~1856~b) orbiting a white dwarf (WD) with orbital period $1.4\da$.
+They calculated the WD mass to be $(0.518\pm0.055) \Msun$, and obtained an upper limit of $13.8\MJ$ implying that it is likely a planet.
+The semi-major axis of $\sim4\Rsun$ places it well within the envelope of the progenitor star, but inside of the WD-planet period gap predicted by \citet{Nordhaus+10}. \footnote{The WD-planet period gap is the orbital region around a WD that is predicted to be devoid of planets due to previous interactions during stellar evolution.} A single common envelope (CE) event origin is thus unlikely \citep{Nordhaus+Spiegel13}.
+Likewise, \citetalias{Vanderburg+20} found that a single CE origin is unlikely. \citet{Lagos+20} argued that a single CE origin is not ruled out if energy additional to the released orbital energy contributes to envelope unbinding.
+They also argue that a CE scenario is consistent with the youth needed to account for apparent membership in the Galactic thin disc.

-Based on a suite of detailed stellar interior models which match the initial-final mass relation \citep{Cummings+18}, we have also verified that the envelope of a star containing a WD core of mass $0.518 \pm 0.055$ can be ejected by a companion of $13.8\MJ$ only if the initial primary mass is $<1.2\Msun$.
-In addition, assuming that orbital energy alone is used to eject the envelope with maximum efficiency (i.e. $\alpha\CE=1.0$; \citealt{Wilson+Nordhaus19,Wilson+Nordhaus20}), we checked that only a small handful of systems can unbind the envelope and emerge with the observed period.
-Successful single CE scenarios can only occur at late times with $<0.1\Msun$ left in the envelope, and the average envelope-mass-to-core-mass ratio is $<0.14$.
+Using Modules for Experiments in Stellar Astrophysics (MESA) \citep{Paxton+19}, we also assessed the single CE scenario based on detailed stellar interior models which match the initial-final mass relation \citep{Cummings+18}.
+Assuming that orbital energy alone is used to eject the envelope with maximum efficiency \citep{Wilson+Nordhaus19,Wilson+Nordhaus20} we find that the stellar envelope around a WD core of mass $(0.518 \pm 0.055) \Msun$ can be ejected by a companion of $13.8\MJ$ or less only if the initial primary mass is $<1.2\Msun$.
+Successful single CE scenarios resulting in the observed $1.4\da$ period can only occur during the late stages of the asymptotic giant branch (AGB) phase with $<0.1\Msun$ left in the envelope and average envelope-mass-to-core-mass ratio $<0.14$.
+But for this stellar mass range, the CE would initiate on the red giant branch (RGB), leaving a WD of too little mass.
+This system is thus unlikely the result of a single CE interaction.

-Here we consider a new scenario that involves multiple CE events in succession, each involving a planet.
-Such a scenario was mentioned by \citet{Nordhaus+10}, and recently by \citet{Lagos+20}, but has not yet been quantitatively explored or studied in any specific context.
-We show that this scenario may explain WD~1856~b.

-Possible pathways initiating CE have been previously discussed \citep[e.g.][]{Villaver+Livio09,Chen+18}.
-Those may apply to the first CE interaction involving planet~1, but in the present context, a rapid expansion of the primary subsequently engulfs planet~2.
-We restrict to cases where these two successive CE interactions, CE1 and CE2, combine to remove the envelope.
-We assume that planet~1 is disrupted in CE1 but that planet~2 survives in orbit after CE2.